Rob Gronkowski Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Matchup vs. Buffalo

-- Gronkowski is averaging 62.8 receiving yards per game in six career matchups against the Bills, 14.3 more than his receiving yards prop bet over/under for Sunday's game (48.5).
+- Against the Bills, Gronkowski has averaged 62.8 receiving yards per game over his six career matchups, 14.3 more than his over/under for Sunday's game.

-- In six matchups versus the Bills, Gronkowski has had a touchdown catch twice, but never more than one in any single game.
+- In six matchups with the Bills, Gronkowski has had a touchdown catch twice, but never more than one in any single game.

 - Note: Gronkowski's stats vs. Bills date back to 2016.

-- The Bills are allowing 174.9 passing yards per game this year, the NFL's best pass defense.
+- The 174.9 yards per game the Bills are allowing through the air makes them the NFL's best pass defense.

-- The Bills' defense is first in the NFL, conceding 0.7 passing touchdowns per game.
+- The Bills have allowed eight passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances

-- Against the Falcons last week, Gronkowski was targeted eight times and picked up 58 yards on four receptions while scoring two touchdowns.
+- In last week's outing against the Falcons, Gronkowski was targeted eight times, picking up 58 yards on four receptions while scoring two touchdowns.

-- Gronkowski has hauled in 17 passes (25 targets) for 252 yards (84.0 per game) with two TDs over his last three games.
+- Gronkowski's 25 targets have led to 17 grabs for 252 yards (84.0 per game) and two touchdowns over his last three outings.

 Gronkowski's Tampa Bay Teammates